 “Are your grapes in yet?”
 As autumn rolls in, that’s the most common question you’ll hear around the Napa Valley among the legions who work in the wine industry.
 It’s a month or two of anxious anticipation followed by manic, around-the-clock activity – ending with a collective exhalation and celebration when the harvest is done.

-And speaking of celebrations, here are 11 options for visitors to join in the annual festival of harvest.
+And speaking of celebrations, here are some options for visitors to join in the annual festival of harvest.
 Unless otherwise noted, these popular events are only for those aged 21+.
 They often sell out early so make your reservations soon!

 Jamieson Ranch will host a sit-down Harvest Dinner with its winemaker, Linda Trotta, and estate chef, Scott Ekstrom.
 They’ll be pouring some special new-release wines paired with the flavors of fall.
 Monday, August 12, at 7 pm.

 9th Annual Mexican-American Vintner's Association Harvest Festival- For those who love food and wine, this multi-cultural experience is a must.
 Taste wines from 15 local Latino winemakers, savor food and appetizers by award-winning Latino chefs, and enjoy live music and entertainment with a salsa orchestra, Aztec dancers, and Ballet Folklorico.
 Saturday, August 17 from 3 pm to 6 pm at Vista Collina Resort.
 Tickets are $150 and $300.